pan-ga/nested-arrays/README.md

 ```

 ### Looping through Nested Arrays
 > **You do** - If arrays could do inception, what about loops?
-In groups of two or three write code to print all values in this array.
+Individually write code to print all values in this array.

 > **Review** - If we recall, this is the structure for a loop